PlanetesLAB/planeteslab.github.io/content/Thesis/Tracing the Evolution of Gas and Dust at Planetary Formation Scales using the Atacama Large Millimeter-submillimeter Array (ALMA).md

 In order to draw any scientific conclusions from the observational data, we need to build forward models that can simulate the physical and chemical environments to a certain degree of accuracy in these planet forming environments.
 The chemical abundances which we can observe give a plethora of information on the underlying physical conditions.
 And likewise, the physical conditions (along with initial chemical make-up) we simulate can be tuned to fit the observations.
 Therefore, a disk model exists on the junction of the interplay between physics and chemistry.

 These physical parameters include almost everything one can think about protoplanetary disks, from the disk morphology, to the nature of the interstellar dust regulating the disk dynamics, to the settling and the onset of coagulation of this dust into small pebbles that will eventually form planetesimals, initiating the process of planet formation.
 This dust, in turn is deeply coupled with the gas, which will later provide the raw material for gas giant planets.
 All of this, can be ascertained to a reasonable degree by studying the spectrographic signatures from these objects.
-The moment maps[^2] of high spatial and high spectral resolution can reveal information on the disk gas kinematics, which can in turn reveal more substructure within these disks.
+The [[Moment Maps|moment maps]] of high spatial and high spectral resolution can reveal information on the disk gas kinematics, which can in turn reveal more substructure within these disks.
 Gas kinematics observations have even made detection of still-forming planets possible [@Pinte2019].

 ![The left image shows an ALMA dust continuum image of the disk surrounding the star HL Tau @2015.
 The middle one reveals ALMA observations of the ringed sub-structure of TW Hya at 1 AU @Andrews2016.
 The right-most image featured the disk PDS70 highlighting the candidate protoplanet @Benisty2021.](ppd-substruct.png)